 Why Compare Deelo and Power BI?

 Businesses looking for business analytics software often narrow their search to Power BI — and for good reason.
 Deep Microsoft 365 integration for Excel and Teams users.
-But Power BI has limitations: best experience requires the full microsoft ecosystem.
-Deelo takes a fundamentally different approach: instead of selling a single-purpose tool, it bundles Analytics with 49+ integrated business apps under one subscription.
+But not every team is the ideal Power BI buyer.
+Deelo takes a fundamentally different approach: instead of selling a single-purpose tool, it bundles Analytics with 50+ integrated business apps under one subscription.

 Power BI Overview

 Power BI is best known for its position in the Analytics space.
-Deep Microsoft 365 integration for Excel and Teams users.
-Competitive pricing with a free desktop version.
-Strong DAX formula language for advanced calculations.
-However, these strengths come with trade-offs.
-Best experience requires the full Microsoft ecosystem.
-No CRM, invoicing, or business operations tools.
-Publishing and sharing require Pro licenses at $10/user/mo.
-The typical price range is $0 - $10/user/mo (Pro), and it is best for microsoft 365 organizations needing embedded analytics.
+Strengths commonly cited by buyers include: Deep Microsoft 365 integration for Excel and Teams users; Competitive pricing with a free desktop version; Strong DAX formula language for advanced calculations.
+The typical price range is $0 - $10/user/mo (Pro), and it is best suited for microsoft 365 organizations needing embedded analytics.
+Trade-offs buyers often mention — your mileage may vary depending on your workflow — include: Best experience requires the full Microsoft ecosystem; No CRM, invoicing, or business operations tools; Publishing and sharing require Pro licenses at $10/user/mo.

 Deelo Overview